Nadeau-Innovations/site/content/post/the-benefits-of-a-fractional-cto-for-startups/index.md

 Hiring a full-time CTO is extremely expensive and challenging.
 The recruitment process alone is a high-risk, lengthy affair, as you want to ensure that you've picked the perfect candidate, or else you're stuck.

+> ***Hiring a full-time CTO is extremely expensive and challenging.***

-For companies that do not have technical founders, it is necessary to find someone to lead the engineering organization and be able to translate the vision down to the individual contributors and the technical risk back up to the executive team.
+For companies that do not have technical founders, it is necessary to find someone to lead the engineering organization.
+The right leader will be able to translate the vision down to the individual contributors and the technical risk back up to the executive team.

+Moreover, the average fractional CTO cost is much lower than a full-time hire.
+It offers the same level of expertise without the risk of hiring the wrong person.
+As your company evolves, so will your leadership needs.
+Fractional experts allow the company to stay agile and iterate as an organization.

 ## What to Look for in a Fractional CTO